 Of course, the chiropractor will take your complete medical history (if they don’t have it already) and take X-rays or order an MRI if it is necessary.
 They will do a complete examination to determine what is causing both the back pain and the fever.
 The chiropractor might have additional questions to determine the source of your fever.

-After your diagnosis, your chiropractor will most likely do adjustments to relieve both the pain and open the nerve pathways so that the body will have increased communication to the problem area.
+After your diagnosis, your chiropractor will most likely do adjustments to relieve both the pain and open the nerve pathways so that the body will have increased communication with the problem area.
 This will also relieve one area of stress so you will feel more relaxed.

 If the chiropractor deems it beneficial, you may also receive a chiropractic massage.
 Chiropractic massage has a wide range of benefits, including reducing stress, relieving low back pain, and reducing depression.
-This should also reduce your fever, unless it is due to another issue.
+This should also reduce your fever unless it is due to another issue.

 If you are in pain, don’t wait another day.
 Call a chiropractor in Anchorage, Alaska for a same-day appointment or, if you prefer, you can make an appointment online.
 Better Health Anchorage accepts more than 100 different types of insurance and we will be more than happy to call to verify your coverage.